BIGJRA/BIGJRA.github.io/reborn.md

 In front of the building, a person will offer you an in-game trade: your Carnivine for a **Chimchar** egg.
 Nice.

-Of course, the Azurine Island itself has been renovated as well, and we can get a few limited-choice Pokemon now!
+The Azurine Island itself has been renovated as well, and we can get a few limited-choice Pokemon now!

 **Neo Azurine Island (Renovated)**